gatecrasher777/ytcog-dl/README.md

     --path          -p string - string should specify the path to the download folder.
 Defaults to the current directory.

-    --videoFormat   -x number - specific video stream to download.
+    --videoFormat   -V number - specific video stream to download.
 Default: -1 (use preference algorithm and fallback streams)

     --videoQuality  -v highest|1080p|720p|480p|medium|360p|240p|144p|lowest|none - video quality preference - none for audio only
                        default 1080p